cherylbunny/neoval-project/README.md

 # About the Project

-Understanding how macroeconomic forces such as mining investment, immigration and lifestyle shifts shape housing prices in Australia is critical for policymakers, investors, residents and real estate professionals.
-Traditional analyses often overlook both the broader macroeconomic drivers and the fine-grained dynamics at regional levels such as SA4.

-This project addresses that gap by applying Principal Component Analysis to uncover key patterns in housing price movements.
-By examining loading scores we identify the macroeconomic factors behind each component and construct proxies through linear combinations of PC time series.
-We then develop forecasting models to project housing indexes up to a decade ahead and employ multivariate regressions with time varying coefficients to capture evolving regional dynamics.
+This project extends the Neoval housing factor framework to provide a dynamic and interpretable analysis of regional housing price movements across Australia.
+Using a panel of regional price indexes derived from state valuer general data, the study applies Principal Component Analysis (PCA) to extract the dominant market, mining, and lifestyle factors driving long-term housing trends.

+Building on this foundation, the analysis incorporates ARIMAX residual control and expanding-window estimation to address autocorrelation and capture evolving regional sensitivities through time.
+Forecast models for the market and mining factors are developed to assess temporal persistence, revealing a national trend characterised by sustained growth and a mining factor that exhibits bounded, mean-reverting dynamics.

-The outcome is a factor model that provides a comprehensive framework to explain the drivers of Australia’s housing market at both national and regional scales.
+The result is a refined three-factor model that explains the structural drivers of Australian housing markets at both national and regional levels, providing a framework that is statistically robust, interpretable, and adaptable to future data updates.

 # Built With

-Built with R version 4.4.3.
-Core libraries include `tidyverse` for data wrangling and visualisation, `fpp3` and `forecast` for time series modelling, `tseries` and `urca` for statistical testing, and `sf` for spatial analysis.
+* R version 4.4.3 (or later)

+* Core libraries: `tidyverse`, `tsibble`, `fpp3`, `forecast`, `broom`, `strucchange`, `zoo`, `tseries`, `urca`, `sf`

+* Documented and visualised using Quarto

+* Dependency management via renv for reproducibility

 # Getting Started

 This is a research based project and does not include a user interface.

+## Clone the repository

 To replicate the analysis, clone the repository and run the R scripts in sequence: